Yerinsfluxus/fluxdocs/FRONTEND_AND_DESIGN_REQUIREMENTS_SME_UNIFIED_IDENTITY.md

 ### Profile, settings, security

 **S1 — Profile / business info**
 View business name, RC number, industry, address, proprietor name.
 Edit address + contact details (other fields are locked because they're tied to KYB).
+Also contains a "Business verification" entry that opens whichever KYB screen matches the current status — A3 if Not Started or Rejected, A4 if Pending Review.
+(Approved state shows a checkmark and the submission summary.)

 **S2 — Personal info (identity-level)**
 View/edit name, email, phone.
 Change password.
 Two-factor / device management.
 Logout.
 These fields are *identity-level* — changing them changes them across the user's other Riverly products too.
 The screen needs a small note to that effect.